SteffenCS50/UFO/README.md

-UFO, forget the moon, lets go beyond that!
+Forget the moon, lets go beyond that!
 =====================================

 What is UFO?